pereiramemo/GeoBlast/README.md

 ### Module 2 - GenBank files download

-To retrieve multiples sequence reports from NCBI using eDirect, the basic command-line is:
+To retrieve multiples sequence reports from NCBI we use eDirect software.

-    $for i in $(cat AccNumList.txt $1);  do  esearch -db nucleotide -query $i |
-     efetch -format gp > $i.txt; done

-This command will create a .txt file with the NCBI sequence reports for each acc. number listed in the AccNumList.txt.
-The AccNumList.txt is a scape sequence of AccNums.
-Here is an example for AccNumList.txt file:
+First modify the AccNumList.txt file by listing (escape separate) the accession numbers of the sequences of interest.

+For example:

   MF438399